Alfredvc/paac/README.md

 # Efficient Parallel Methods for Deep Reinforcement Learning
 This repository contains an open source implementation of the PAAC algorithm presented in [Efficient Parallel Methods for Deep Reinforcement Learning](https://arxiv.org/abs/1705.04862).
-PAAC is a conceptually simple advantage actor-critic algorithm designed to run efficiently on a GPU.
+PAAC is a conceptually simple advantage actor-critic algorithm designed to run efficiently on a GPU, offering A3C like performance in under 12 hours of training.

 ![breakout gif](readme_files/breakout_2x.gif "Breakout")
 ![pong gif](readme_files/pong_2x.gif "Pong")